ethanshry/Kraken/documentation/Report.md

 ### Installation

 The goal of the installation process is to be as simple as possible for users.
-Therefore, it only takes the execution of a single script to get a system set up for use by the app deployment platform.
+Therefore, it only takes the execution of a single script to get a system set up for use by the Kraken service.

 The platform can be installed to your device through one of three installation scripts: